ssasso/stefano.dscnet.org/content/a/multivendor_evpn_vxlan/index.md

 ## Test 1

-Now that we verified basic functionalities like OSPF and iBGP, we can start creati our EVPN Fabric.
+Now that we verified basic functionalities like OSPF and iBGP, we can start creating our EVPN Fabric.

 Creating it using netlab, defining one VRF and 3 VLANs, and related VNIs, should be straightforward.